Construction Permitting

 E-submittal Fees and Payments

-Unlike paper submissions, the plan review fee for E-submittals cannot be paid along with submission of the application until DEQ has generated an application number.
-Once the application is received and processed, DEQ will inform the applicant and consulting engineer of the application number, at which time the application fee payment will be required.
-In accordance with OAC 252:4-7-7, OAC 252:656-3-2(a), and OAC 252:626-3-2(a), the application packet will not be routed to the engineering staff for technical review until the application packet is administratively complete, which includes payment of the application fee.
+At this time, the application review fee for e-submittals cannot be paid along with submission of the application until DEQ has processed the application and generated an application number.
+Once the application has been processed, DEQ will inform the applicant and consulting engineer of the application number, at which time the fee payment will be required.
+In accordance with OAC 252:4-7-7, OAC 252:656-3-2(a), and OAC 252:626-3-2(a), the application will not be routed to the engineering staff for technical review until the application is administratively complete, which includes payment of the application fee.
 The current fee schedule can be found under the Construction Permit Application Forms Tab below.

 Construction application fee payments can be processed using:

-1. Credit/debit card or direct transfer payments can be made by contacting DEQ’s Revenue Management Section at 405-702-1130.
-Please have the application number or invoice ready during the call.
+• Credit/debit card or direct transfer payments can be made by contacting DEQ’s Revenue Management Section at 405-702-1130.
+Please have the application number ready during the call.
 The payor should receive an emailed receipt of payment.
 To prevent any unnecessary delays, please forward the payment receipt to ConstructionPermitting@deq.ok.gov to ensure the payment is credited to the correct application.

-2. Checks can be mailed to DEQ at the following mailing address:
+• Checks or money orders can be mailed to DEQ at the following mailing address:

 Attn: Michelle Dinh